opendatasoft/slate/source/includes/_fields_specification.md

-# Fields specifications
+# Fields specification

-Dataset field configuration can be specified using a variety of options.
+Dataset fields can be configured using a variety of options.
 These options include their type, their label, whether they are a filter or not, whether they should be discarded, or even how fields are order.
-These configuration options are accessed using [processor-like objects](#the-processor-object).
+These configuration options, collectively refered to as fields specification, are accessed using [processor-like objects](#the-processor-object).

-## Available configuration
+## Available configuration items

-Here is a list of the different possible configuration options.
-Example usage for each one can be found in their dedicated section
+Here is a comprehensive list of the available configuration items.
+Example usage for each one can be found in their dedicated section.

 Configuration name | Description
 ------------------ | -----------